RecordEvolution/ReswarmOS/README.md

-_ReswarmOS_ represents a lightweight, customizable and efficient host operating system for embedded devices in the IoT context and is specifically designed to meet the requirements of the IoT Development Studio _[Reswarm](https://www.record-evolution.de/reswarm/)_.
+_ReswarmOS_ represents a lightweight, customizable and efficient host operating system for embedded devices in the IoT context and is specifically designed to meet the requirements of the IoT Development Studio by _[Record Evolution](https://www.record-evolution.de/reswarm/)_.
 It was designed with the following objectives in mind: _minimal footprint/size_ of the root-filesystem to ensure quick flashing and easy setup for a myriad of devices, _container support_ for having a robust solution to dynamically run a huge variety of apps on the